rollup/rollup-plugin-babel/README.md

 The `include`, `exclude` and `extensions` options are ignored when the when using `.generated()` will produce warnings, and there are a few more points to note that users should be aware of.

-You can also run the plugin twice on the code, once when processing the input files to transpile special syntax and once on the output to transpile to a lower compatibility target:
+You can also run the plugin twice on the code, once when processing the input files to transpile special syntax to JavaScript and once on the output to transpile to a lower compatibility target:

 ```js
 // rollup.config.js